 For a larger tumour

 You might need to be in hospital for a few days.
-After your operation you might be on an ear, nose and throat (ENT) ward.
+After your operation, you might be on an ear, nose and throat (ENT) ward.
 Or you might be in an intensive care unit (ICU) or high dependency unit (HDU) for 1 or 2 nights.

-Your nurses check regularly for any bleeding or swelling of your voice box.
+Your nurses regularly check for any bleeding or swelling of your voice box.

 Swelling can make it harder to breathe.
 In rare cases where swelling gets really bad, you might need to have an opening made in the front of your throat.
 This is made just above the voice box to help you breathe.
-It is called a tracheostomy and is usually only temporary, until the swelling goes down.
+It is called a tracheostomy and is usually only temporary until the swelling goes down.